Liability Waivers: Do You Really Just Sign Your Rights Away?

-If you were injured due to a defective product, you may be able to sue the manufacturer for damages by filing a product liability lawsuit.
+If you were injured due to a defective product, such as the Philips CPAP machine, you may be able to sue the manufacturer for damages by filing a product liability lawsuit.

 Even if you signed a waiver agreeing not to hold a company responsible for damages, a court may find that the company acted with gross negligence, such as recklessness or disregard for safety, which then resulted in your injuries.

 The court may find that the liability waiver is not enforceable if the service or activity was misrepresented.